salonijaitly/ML_Sem_V/README.md

 # ML_Sem_V
-Classwork and Homework of ML for Sem V
+Classwork and Homework Assignments of ML for Sem V